Commitment to Online Security

 How Your Information May Be Shared

 Emmaus never sells or rents personal information.
+Text messaging opt-in data and consent will not be shared with any third party.

 Help Us Keep Your Personal Information Accurate